-If Jesus Rose from the Dead, then (#37) He Would Have Equipped Us for Changing the World
+If Jesus Rose from the Dead, then (#37) He Would Have Equipped Us to Change the World

 1. Share

 Yesterday was Pentecost.
 Today is the day after.
-And so will tomorrow and all the days for the rest of your life.
+Tomorrow will be the day after.
+All the days for the rest of your life will be the day after.
 For, if you are in Christ, every day is the day after Pentecost.
 Why?

 Because God has come to make His home within you.